 Ultimately, it is the nature of relationships with local partners that matter the most.
-In a recent New York Times op-ed, David Brooks asked a veteran youth activist in this country about which programs "turn around" the lives of kids living in poverty.
+In a recent New York Times op-ed, David Brooks asked a veteran youth activist in this country about which programs "turn around" the lives of young people living in poverty.
 "I still haven't seen one program change one kid's life," he replied.
 "What changes people is relationships."
 The same can be said about successful democracy efforts overseas.
 How positive relationships with local partners are established, developed, and evolve will ultimately determine the success or failure of any and all interventions.

 Sixth, pluralism in democracy assistance has served the United States well, allowing for diverse yet complementary programming that, over the long term, could not be sustained by a highly static and centralized system.
 Funding by the NED has allowed the Endowment and its four core institutes to plan strategically, yet respond quickly and flexibly to emerging opportunities and sudden problems in rapidly shifting political environments.
 In addition, the NED has been able to operate effectively in closed societies where direct government engagement is more difficult.
 USAID has provided the basis for longer-term commitments in helping to develop a country's democratic institutions.
 The State Department's Bureau for Democracy, Human Rights and Labor and other programs within the Department, such as the Middle East Partnership, have given the U.S. government the capacity to support -- without cumbersome regulations -- cutting edge and highly focused democracy initiatives for individual countries, as well for regional and global initiatives.
+It would not be advantageous to try to create a centralized structure, or a highly coordinated approach for the design and implementation of these initiatives, but rather to promote ongoing cooperation and open lines of communication.
+Already, much of this cooperation and communication is taking place both here in Washington and in countries where we and others work.

-Seventh, and finally, democracy assistance can best be delivered in four ways: 1) through direct, in-country presence where long term, day-to-day relationships can be established and nurtured.
-(In nondemocratic places that prohibit such engagement, long distance learning using information technology and offshore programs can maintain solidarity and provide more limited but critical outside support to groups and individuals); 2) through targeted financial support to governments, election commissions, civil society groups, and parliaments; 3) through international and regional networks that can offer peer support; and 4) through the development and application of international norms and standards.
+Seventh, and finally, democracy assistance can best be delivered in four ways: 1) through direct, in-country presence where long term, day-to-day relationships can be established and nurtured. (in non democratic places that prohibit such engagement, long distance learning using information technology and offshore programs can maintain solidarity and provide more limited but critical outside support to groups and individuals); 2) through targeted financial support to governments, election commissions, civil society groups, and parliaments; 3) through international and regional networks that can offer peer support; and 4) through the development and application of international norms and standards.
 The latter two approaches are designed to provide external incentives for reform, particularly in places where local organizations, leaders, and institutions seek to become members of a global community -- whether a community of civic groups, political parties, parliaments, or governments.
-Examples of these communities include the Open Government Partnership, the four major international groupings of political parties, the Community of Democracies, the Global Network of Domestic Election Monitors, and the World Movement for Democracy.
+Examples of these communities include the Open Government Partnership, the four major international groupings of political parties, the

+Community of Democracies, the Global Network of Domestic Election Monitors, and the World Movement for Democracy.
 In this regard, the House Democracy Partnership, led by Representatives Peter Roskam and David Price, has contributed measurably to parliamentary strengthening efforts in 19 countries to date.

-My colleague, Mark Green, at the International Republican Institute will speak on the progress being made in the transition process in Burma/Myanmar and Tunisia.
-I would like to point to democracy support efforts in two other challenging environments: in Ukraine and in Syria, which is seemingly one of the most unlikely places on earth to find good news on this front.
+I would like to point to democracy support efforts in two challenging environments: in Ukraine and in Syria, which is seemingly one of the most unlikely places on earth to find good news on this front.
 These efforts have been supported by the NED, USAID, the Department of State, the Canadian and British governments, and others.